From First Steps to Professional Practice

 - Developing practical experience

-This ensures:
+It ensures:

 - Safe practice

-- Skill development
+- Skills development

 - Professional readiness

-Step 4: Become Accredited
+Step 4: Becoming Accredited

 After training, you can apply for professional accreditation in Ireland.
-To learn more, please click here

-- Professional Insurance: You must hold valid professional indemnity insurance.
+- Professional insurance: You must hold valid professional indemnity insurance.

-- Garda Vetting: Up to date IACP Garda vetting is required at the time of application.
+- Garda vetting: Up-to-date IACP Garda vetting is required at the time of application.

-- You meet professional standards
+- Meet professional standards

-- You follow ethical guidelines
+- Follow ethical guidelines

-- You’re qualified to practice
+- Are qualified to practise

-Typical Timeline:
+Typical Timeline

 - Certificate: 3 months